-1. Siberian Huskies are not wolves, nor share wolf-like characteristics
+1. Siberian Huskies are not wolves, but evolve from common ancestor

-Huskies originate from Siberia many hundreds of years ago.
-They belong to the Spitz genetic family which, at least for the last 5000 years, has not been influenced by wolves.
-So next time you think a Husky is like a wolf, think again!
-They may look similar but their behaviours are very different.
+Huskies originate from Siberia many hundreds of years ago and they belong to the Spitz genetic family which, at least for the last 5000 years has not been influenced by wolves.
+But as high-arctic dogs they share some genetic similarities with Taimur Wolf.
+They may look similar to wolves, but their behaviours are very different.

-2. Siberian Huskies would rather lick you than bite you
+2. Huskies would rather lick you than bite you

 A Husky's behavior is typically fun-loving and energetic.
 They do not make good guard dogs.
 In fact the presence of somebody is likely to excite them and invite play, rather than protect.
 They are great with kids and, if you can keep up with their energetic nature, can be great family pets.

 3. Siberian Huskies are fast

 Huskies were bred to pull sleds and hunt, and need a lot of exercise to fulfil this need in domestic environments.
 Unleashed they can run 30mph, which is why lead training is so important, and having them off-leash is sometimes frowned upon, or at least risky.
 Huskies have been bred to run for long periods of time across the wilderness.
 You might have trouble keeping up.